lf2com/magnet.js/README.md

 # Magnet.js

-Magnet.js is a JavaScript library for grouping HTML elements and make them draggable and attractable with each others.
+Magnet.js is a JavaScript library that groups HTML elements and makes them attractable with each other

 ## Demo